Pura Besakih Guide: 10 Things I Wish I Knew Before Visiting Bali’s Mother Temple

 History of Besakih Temple

-1. Is Pura Besakih Worth Visiting?
+Is Pura Besakih Worth Visiting?

 The temple complex is much larger than most temples you’ll visit in Bali, so going out of your way to see it is worthwhile if you want to experience one of the island’s most important religious highlights.

 That said, I must admit that a visit to Pura Besakih is truly worth it only if you plan your trip carefully and avoid some of the mistakes I made.
-That’s precisely what I’m sharing in this guide.

-2. Getting to Pura Besakih
+How to Get to Pura Besakih

 Pura Besakih is located in eastern Bali, about 40 minutes from Sidemen and 45 minutes from Kintamani.
 If I had to plan my trip again, I would definitely start from one of these two locations.

 There is no public transportation to the temple, so unless you’re renting a scooter, your best option is to hire a private driver.
+For the best experience, I highly recommend this service.
+It’s one of the most transparent I’ve found on the island when it comes to pricing and overtime charges.

 Most car hire companies allow you to customize your itinerary and add multiple stops.
 Based on my experience, I recommend clarifying with your driver in advance whether all your planned stops are realistic, taking into account traffic and road conditions.

-4. Pura Besakih Entrance Fee in 2025
+Pura Besakih Entrance Fee & Opening Hours

-For foreign visitors, the entrance fee to the temple is IDR 150,000 (about $9), payable by either cash or card.
+For foreign visitors, the entrance fee in 2026 to the temple is IDR 150,000 (about $9), payable by either cash or card.
 The ticket includes a wristband (which will be scanned again at the temple entrance), a sarong (though you can wear your own if you have one), and a one-way shuttle ride up to the temple.

 The modern ticket office is located lower on the hill than the temple itself.
 From there, a shuttle departs every 10–15 minutes and takes about 5 minutes to reach the main candi bentar (split gateway).